raspberrypilearning/deck-of-cards/en/step_5.md

 --- collapse ---

 ---
-title: What's a decorator, and what does the `@property` decorator do?
+title: What's a decorator?
 ---

+### What's a decorator?

 In object-oriented programming, decorators allow you to add additional behaviour (or functionality) to a class.